arpitbbhayani/articles/blogs/image-steganography.md

 To understand how steganography works for JPEG files, we will look into: how the raw data is compressed by JPEG and then we see how we could hide data in it.

 ### JPEG Compression
 According to research, the human eye is more sensitive to changes in the brightness (luminance) of a pixel than to changes in its color.
 We interpret brightness and color by contrast with adjacent regions.
 The compression phase takes advantage of this insight and transforms the image from RGB color to [YCbCr](https://en.wikipedia.org/wiki/YCbCr) representation - separating brightness from color.
 In YCbCr representation, the Y component corresponds to luminance (brightness - black-white) and Cb (yellow-blue) and Cr (green-red) components for chrominance (color).
-Now we discard some of the color data by downsampling the it to half in both horizontal and vertical directions thus directly reducing the size of the file by a factor of 2.
+Now we discard some of the color data by downsampling it to half in both horizontal and vertical directions thus directly reducing the size of the file by a factor of 2.

 ![YCbCr transformation](https://user-images.githubusercontent.com/4745789/72549559-f1ca6d00-38b6-11ea-9760-bd1f35dbf455.png)